ninotokuda/car-camp-v2/README.md

-# entamall
+# carcamp

-This is a sample template for entamall - Below is a brief explanation of what we have generated for you:
+This is a sample template for carcamp - Below is a brief explanation of what we have generated for you:

 ```bash
 .